Public distribution · v2 · 2026-04 · Hybrid drug discovery · Protease-focused

 |---|---|

-| Core search time | 16.77 ms on a 2.6M-molecule library (pure GPU matmul) |
+| Core search | 16.77 ms (shape channel, GPU) |

-| Library scale validated | up to 2.6M molecules |
+| Library scale | 2.83M molecules |

 | Method | HIV-1 PR AUROC | Speed |